-322, Rule 5).
-On registration, the direction shall have the same force and effect as if it had been an order originally obtained in the District Court and will be enforced accordingly.
+4.8 If there is non-compliance with a direction, CCCS may apply to register the direction with a District Court in accordance with the Rules of Court.
+On registration, the direction has the same force and effect as if it had been an order originally obtained in the District Court and will be enforced accordingly.
 Any person who fails to comply with a registered direction without reasonable excuse will be in contempt of court.
 The normal sanctions for contempt of court will apply, i.e. the court may impose a fine or imprisonment.
 The court may also make orders to secure compliance with the direction, or to require any person to do anything to remedy, mitigate or eliminate any effects arising from non-compliance with the direction.
 In addition, the District Court may also make an award for costs upon the registration of the direction.